sumitraj0103/devops-training-track/Level-00-Kickoff-Workshop/hello-devops-project/readme.md

 ## Introduction
-In this document, we’ll learn:
+In this section, we’ll learn:

   - 🐍 How to create a simple Python web application
   - 🚀 How to deploy it using CI/CD